npeirson/astro-lab-site/userguide/pages.md

 Note that Markdown can contain HTML, but HTML cannot contain Markdown; if you open an HTML object of any kind (e.g. `<div>`, `<a>`,`<i>`), you cannot use Markdown again until it has been closed.
 For example:
 - `## <a href="www.google.com">Google</a>` will result in a header-2 (`<h2>`) block with hyperlink text 'Google' directing to the referenced URL.
 HTML can exist within Markdown.
 - `<h2>[Google](www.google.com)</h2>` will result in a useless mess, despite appearing to have the same components.
 Markdown cannot exist within HTML.
+- There are occasional exceptions to this, but don't count on them.

 ## Upload and Rebuild
 Please see the detailed [rebuilding](/userguide/rebuilding/) document.